VFortier/outil-correction/README.md

 `npm start`

 # TODO / Improvements
+- Format number: gradePercent
+- Feature: allow displaying all criteria along with points
-- Move "lab-word-2" to its own dir
+- Move "lab-word-2" and others to their own dir
 - Test fresh install instructions
 - Allow removing points partially for a criterion
 - "Copy" button for final grade and for student's summary
 - Explain the format of the data
-- Refactor "remarks" out of exercise data + allow change of "Tu as perdu des points sur..."
+- Allow change of "Tu as perdu des points sur..."
 - Create a main page with a list of exercises to choose from
+- Replace "isLinkedToPreviousCriterion" by sub criteria